jwlawson/jwlawson.github.io/_posts/2016-07-19-plotting-a-referendum.md

 drawing maps.
 The results and statements are provided with little to no support, no confidence intervals are considered and no rigour is provided.
 Not all this data is entirely accurate or totally present and any confidence intervals are completely ignored.
-Remember: correlation does not imply caustation.
+Remember: correlation does not imply causation.
 </div></div>